alicetra/Plant-Forum-Backend/README.md

 - Existing users are able to log in to their existing account using their username and password

 **User Data**
-- Users that are logged in are able to view and update their account details (name, username, password, profile picture) as well as delete their account.
+- Users that are logged in are able to view and update their account details (name, username, password, profile picture).
 - Users that are logged in will be able to have a unified view of their previous post and comment history.

 **Thread Posts and Comments**
 - Users that are logged in are able to start a thread through **creating a new post** with a title, content body and optional image
 - Users that are logged in are able to comment on threads (content body).
 If a user is not logged in they are unable to comment on thread posts.
 - All users (logged in or not logged in), will be able to **view** threads and their associated comments and images
-- Users that are logged in are able to **edit** and **delete** their own comments and thread posts.
+- Users that are logged in are able to **edit** and their own comments and thread posts.
 - All users are able to view the number of comments currently on a thread post.

 **Search and filtering**